Thomas Möller

 Möller was one of the founders of the car-and-bike club Dirty Dräggels in Malmö.
 This club became a hangaround chapter of Hells Angels Denmark in 1990, prospects in 1991 and Sweden's first regular Hells Angels club in 1993.
+Bent Svane "Blondie" Nielsen, the president of the Angels Copenhagen chapter, decided to expand into Sweden in the late 1980s, and three biker gangs in Malmö fought with each other to be the first Hells Angels chapter in Sweden.
+Nielsen awarded the Dräggels "hang-around" status with the Hells Angels in 1990 and "full patch" membership in 1993 after they eliminated the other two gangs.
 Möller became the club's vice president and Hells Angels' spokesman in Sweden, and later president.
-In 2003, the president title was handed over to his successor.
+Like many other outlaw bikers, Möller is an ardent admirer of Nazi Germany.